robusta-dev/kubernetes-chatgpt-bot/README.md

 # Introduction
-A ChatGPT bot for Kubernetes issues.
-Ask ChatGPT how to solve your Prometheus alerts, get pithy responses.
+A ChatGPT[^1] bot for Kubernetes issues.
+Ask the AI how to solve your Prometheus alerts, get pithy responses.

 No more solving alerts alone in the darkness - the internet has your back.